Prime and polynomial distances in colourings of the plane: Concluding remarks and open problems

 Since $y_1, y_2, y_3$ are integers, it follows that there exists $i \in \{-1,0,1\}$ so that $y_1+y_3-2y_2=2r^2+i$.
 Since $y_1, y_2, y_3$ all receive the same colour, both $y_1-y_2$ and $y_3-y_2$ are divisible by $2k^2$.
 Thus $i=0$ and $r^2$ is divisible by $k^2$.
 This contradicts the fact that $R\cap k\mathbb{Z} = \emptyset$. \end{proof}

 Let us return to colourings of the plane $\mathbb{R}^2$.
 Theorems~\ref{poly dist} and~\ref{prime dist} exclude finite colourings which avoid monochromatic pairs of points whose distance is, respectively, a value of a fixed polynomial with integer coefficients, or a prime.
 It is natural to ask what other sets of forbidden distances ensure that there is no finite colouring of the plane avoiding these distances.
-Soifer~\cite{soifer2010between} asked about when the forbidden distances are either powers of $2$, or factorials.
+Soifer~\cite{soifer2010between} asked about when the forbidden distances are powers of $2$ and Kahle~\cite{soifer2010between} for when the forbidden distances are factorials.

 \begin{problem}[Soifer {\cite{soifer2010between}}] Is there a finite colouring of $\mathbb{R}^2$ containing no monochromatic pair of points whose distance is equal to $2^n$ for some $n\in \mathbb{N}$? \end{problem}